Web Data Source Introduction

 • WMTS

 WMS map services can flexibly respond to various requests.
-For each request from the client, the server visualizes the data in real-time and returns the result as an image.
-However, with high access volumes, frequent requests consume significant resources for calculation, leading to reduced responsiveness.
-To improve the responsiveness of map services, it is necessary to reduce the time spent on server-side visualization processing.
-Therefore, services that use caching to improve responsiveness have emerged, and WMTS is one such service.
+Each time a client sends a request, the server visualizes the data in real-time and returns the result as an image.
+However, under high traffic, frequent requests consume a lot of resources for computation, leading to reduced responsiveness.
+To improve the response capability of map services, the time for server-side visualization processing needs to be reduced.
+Therefore, services that use caching to improve response capability have emerged, and WMTS is one of them.

-WMTS, Web Map Tile Service, is a service that complies with the WMTS specification specified by OGC.
-The WMTS standard defines operations that allow users to access tiled maps.
-It is OGC's first service standard supporting REST access.
+WMTS, Web Map Tile Service, complies with the WMTS specification established by OGC.
+The WMTS standard defines operations that allow users to access tile maps.
+It is the first OGC service standard to support REST access.

-WMTS is a caching technology standard proposed by OGC, providing a standardized solution for publishing map services using predefined tiles.
-On the server side, maps cached as tiles of a certain size are provided, and the service only offers these predefined individual tiles to the client, placing more data processing operations such as layer overlaying on the client side, thereby alleviating the pressure on the GIS server for data processing and improving the user experience.
+WMTS is a caching technology standard proposed by OGC.
+It provides a standardized solution for publishing map services using predefined tiles.
+Maps are cut into tiles of a certain size and cached on the server side.
+The server only provides services for these predefined individual tiles, placing more data processing operations such as layer overlay on the client side, thereby relieving the pressure on the GIS server-side data processing and improving the user experience.

-WMTS uses a tile matrix set (Tile matrix set) to represent the cut map, as shown in Figure 1.
-A tile is a matrix unit containing geographic data.
+WMTS uses a tile matrix set to represent the cut map, as shown in Figure 1.
+Tiles are matrix units containing geographic data.
 A map is cut into multiple tiles according to a certain tile size, forming a tile matrix.
 One or more tile matrices constitute a tile matrix set.
 Different tile matrices have different scales.
-Each tile matrix is identified by a tile matrix identifier (generally the sequence number of the tile matrix, with the lowest resolution layer as layer 0, and increasing upwards).
-WMTS stipulates that each layer can specify multiple tile matrix sets.
-Each tile matrix set has its own coordinate reference system, and the tile matrices within the set correspond to various scales.
+Each tile matrix is identified by a tile matrix identifier (usually the sequence number of the tile matrix; the lowest resolution layer is layer 0, and layers are numbered upward sequentially).
+WMTS specifies that each layer can be associated with multiple tile matrix sets.
+Each tile matrix set has its own coordinate reference system, and the individual tile matrices in the tile matrix set correspond to various scale levels.

 Figure 1: Tile Matrix Set